 3. Build trust

-The third element of building long-term engagement is trust.
+The third element of building long-term user engagement is trust.
 Trust in apps is at an all-time low, a recent report from Common Sense media showing that 72% of teenagers think that apps are manipulating them.
-That trust is an important element of long-term engagement goes without saying.
+That trust is an important element of long-term user engagement goes without saying.
 The question is how to think about trust, and how to build it.

 Trust is partly about framing a relationship as a long (vs. short) term one and about acting in the other party’s best interests.
 I have a personal example from working for my boss, Dan Ariely, who incidentally spoke about trust in a recent TEDx talk.
 This story dates back to when I had first started working for Dan.
 I was paid a monthly salary — a standard arrangement.
 A couple months in, Dan said, “How about I just pay you now for the year?
 It seems like that would be easier than dealing with this monthly.”